aptivator/mongo-query-compiler-docs/docs/operator-types.md

 `mongo-query-compiler` supports three types of operators: elemental, logical, and utility.

 Elemental operators can be further categorized into primitive, array, free-form, and specialty.
-These are called elemental because they can be applied only to an object element's value and search criteria defined for an elemental **cannot** nest any primitive or logical operators.
+These are called elemental because they can be applied only to an object element's value.
+Search criteria defined for an elemental **cannot** nest any primitive or logical operators.

-Logical operators allow joining simpler queries to form complex filtering criteria.
-Search parameters specified for a logical could and should nest other appropriate operators.
+Logical operators allow joining simpler queries to form complex filtering parameters.
+Search settings set for a logical could and should nest other appropriate operators.

-Utility modifiers add suplemental query information and controll search criteria execution.
+Utility modifiers add supplemental query information and control search criteria execution.

 ---